 Use of the Stop button is not possible as this example utilizes functions for the RS-232 communication within the application code.
-To stop program execution, leave the debugger and press the Reset button on the phyCORE Development Board LD 5V.
+To stop program execution, leave the debugger and press the Reset button on the Development Board.

 If you want to use the Stop button, the serial output of the debug program must be disabled.
 To do so, add INTERRUPT in the Define: input field within the C51 tabsheet before rebuilding the project and enable the Serial Interrupt in the Target Setup window for the debugger.